mcneel/help-docs/_en/flamingo/5/help/render-window.md

 The render window provides options for exposure adjustment and adding post-processing effects.
 The mainframe of the render windows is part of Rhino's rendering framework.
 For details on the render window menus and icons see the [Render Windows topic](http://docs.mcneel.com/rhino/5/help/en-us/index.htm#information/renderwindowpostprocess.htm).
 This topic covers the Flamingo specific additions to the rendering process.

 ## Managing an Active Rendering
-Once the rendering starts, the [Render Windows topic](http://docs.mcneel.com/rhino/5/help/en-us/index.htm#information/renderwindowpostprocess.htm) starts ups and the rendering will proceed.
+Once the rendering starts, the [Render Windows topic](http://docs.mcneel.com/rhino/5/help/en-us/index.htm#information/renderwindowpostprocess.htm) starts up and the rendering will proceed.
 Flamingo is a multi-pass system that updates the rendered image in stages.
-When a rendering starts, Flamingo first looks for any changes to its internal model then starts an initialization process.
+Flamingo first looks for any changes to its internal model, then starts an initialization process.
 This process can take a few seconds or a few minutes.
-This is the time the model is imported, material bitmaps are collected from the hard drive, and the render image buffer is created.
+This is when the model is imported, material bitmaps are collected from the hard drive, and the render image buffer is created.
 There are some key steps to the process to managing the rendering:

 >[Multiple pass rendering](#multi-pass)
 >[Stopping a rendering](#stop-render)